How to survive living in a WW1 trench

-Even to this day there is an area in France known as “zone rouge” which is a no go area to the public due to the many thousands of tons of left over explosives and gas shells.
-The Great war as it came to be known saw the forces of Europe fighting in a way they never had before, from the muddy dug out trench networks of the front line.
+Even to this day, there is an area in France known as “zone rouge” which is a no-go area to the public due to the many thousands of tons of leftover explosives and gas shells.
+The Great War as it came to be known saw the forces of Europe fighting in a way they never had before, from the muddy dug-out trench networks of the front line.

-Since Germany declared war on both Russia and France, it was decided the best tactic was to quickly deal with France while Russia gathers its army, and began funnelling troops through neutral Denmark in an attempt at a quick knockout blow to northern France.
+Since Germany declared war on both Russia and France, it was decided the best tactic was to quickly deal with France while Russia gathered its army, and began funneling troops through neutral Denmark in an attempt at a quick knockout blow to northern France.
 Their plan didn’t work though as when passing through Denmark, the British noticed German troops were committing numerous war crimes and said to Germany that if they didn’t stop then we’d put down our cups of tea and come and give you a damn good thrashing.
 Germany shrugged and so Britain entered the war, an event that strengthened mainland Europe against the Germans and prevented them from quickly ending the war for France, leading to a long drawn-out trench war.

-German trenches were significantly better than British and French ones, mostly due to them knowing the chance of a quick win was out the question and they were in it for the long term.
+German trenches were significantly better than British and French ones, mostly due to them knowing the chance of a quick win was out of the question and they were in it for the long term.
 They built their trenches deeper and bigger and much more comfortable, expecting the war to last a while and so prepared accordingly.
-The British however made no such preparations as they expected the war to be over in a matter of months, with a popular recruitment campaign in the country basically saying “come kick some ass and be home by Christmas”, and since the war only began in July you can see how this was overly optimistic.
+The British however made no such preparations as they expected the war to be over in a matter of months, with a popular recruitment campaign in the country saying “Come kick some ass and be home by Christmas”, and since the war only began in July you can see how this was overly optimistic.

 The British trenches were probably the worst ones you could possibly be in during the first year of the war.
 After the initial problems were fixed they became more livable, but that first year of the war saw thousands of British troops dying from all kinds of horrible diseases.

-Here’s a few of the things British troops had to endure during the first year of the war.
+Here are a few of the things British troops had to endure during the first year of the war.

 1) Trench foot